 We have an internal telephone system in place so parents can contact a key worker during the day if they have concerns.
 In certain circumstances it may be necessary for staff to meet with parents individually to discuss their child’s progress.
 Every effort will be made to ensure the time and place of meetings are chosen with respect to parents and staff working hours.

-A monthly newsletter is available for parents with various updates and information.
+A monthly newsletter is emailed to parents with various updates and information.

 We have a community notice board in reception where parents can post or view notices relative to childcare, the community of Baldoyle and its environs.

-We have a health and safety notice board where information on policies is posted regularly regarding health and safety.
+We have a health and safety notice board where information on policies is posted regularly and/or emailed to parents regarding health and safety.

 Each room has their own notice board where staff display information relevant to each room.

-The daily routine and room plans for each room are displayed to keep parents informed of activities their child is partaking in and parents can follow on this work at home.
+The daily routine and room plans for each room are displayed with activities a child is partaking in.

 If you require any help please feel free to contact us today and we would be happy to assist you with your childcare needs.